 Address: Donska 19 – Praha Vrsovice

-Its screenings are incredibly varied, both in genre and geographical origin, and the cinema regularly takes part in all the movie and film festivals organized throughout the year in Prague and the Czech Republic, so be sure to follow them on social media to stay up to date with what’s happening there.
+Its screenings are varied, both in genre and country of origin, and the cinema regularly takes part in all the movie and film festivals organized throughout the year in Prague and the Czech Republic, so be sure to follow them on social media to stay up to date with what’s happening there.

 Address: Biskupcova 31 – Praha Zizkov

-Anyone who lives or might have wandered in the Prague 7 district north of Letna Park probably know Bio Oko, an institution in its own right and by far one of the best cinemas in the city.
+Anyone who lives or has wandered in the Prague 7 district north of Letna Park probably know Bio Oko, an institution in its own right and by far among the best cinemas in the city.
 One of the most popular places for young residents of the Holesovice, Letna and Bubenec districts and beyond, Bio Oko cinema is a can’t-miss venue for movie-lovers.

 Many people also just head to there to enjoy a drink or some “finger food” at the cinema’s bar, or to take part in the occasional food festivals and other cultural events hosted on the cinema’s premises.
-As in most of the cinemas listed in this article, you have complete freedom to take your beer or other drink to enjoy inside the uniquely-furnished cinema halls.
+As in most of the cinemas listed in this article, you have complete freedom to take your beer and other drinks to enjoy inside the uniquely-furnished cinema halls.

 Address: Frantiska Krizka 15 – Praha

 The last one of the trilogy.
 As you might have realized, Kino Aero, Bio Oko and Svetozor are all part of the same network and now have the same website.

 Kino Svetozor is located in the beating heart of Prague, right next to Wenceslas Square, in a small arcade off Vodickova street and in front of the Lucerna Palace.